 How to use:

-- Dilute a ½ cup of apple cider vinegar with an equal volume of cold water
+- Dilute half a cup of apple cider vinegar with an equal volume of cold water

 - Drink the solution